ZasemboM/ZasemboM/README.md

 ---

 ### 🧩 What I’m learning
-- Python and R for data analysis
+- Python for data analysis
+- SQL for database management and queries
 - Machine learning fundamentals
 - Data visualization and storytelling

 ---